You’ve heard of people calling in sick. You may have called in sick a few times yourself. But have you ever thought about calling in well?

 Taking an extra day off from work without being sick or having a good reason is not a dream today: many companies increase the number of paid days off to remain attractive as employers.
 The traditional vacation + sick leave system is becoming a thing of the past.
 The current trend is to create a single pool of paid time off and let the employees take it as they need.
 This has proved to be helpful in reducing unscheduled absences and improving work schedule planning.

 Paid Time Off (PTO) is a bank of hours that basically includes vacation time, sick time and personal time.
 The concept implies that an employee can draw days off from this bank and use them at their own discretion: book a vacation, take a day off for studies – or just for a one-day trip to the countryside.
 Of course this requires thorough calculation.

-As we can see, almost all companies track leave time, but they are mostly using timesheet software for that.
+As we can see, almost all companies do leave tracking, but they are mostly using timesheet software for that.
 And they prefer to keep their balances uncomplicated: generally, three commonly used leave types appear to be sufficient.

 It is obvious that a web timesheet is a much better choice for calculating PTO balances than a spreadsheet or HR software – but there are even smarter solutions.
 Leave time management tools keep track of employees’ absence more accurately.
 For example, they allow entering schedule changes and recording when an employee comes late or leaves early.
-Some actiTIME users have already appreciated this functionality and now keep their leave records in actiPLANS.
+Some actiTIME users have already appreciated this functionality and now use actiPLANS for leave tracking.

 Snow Days, Military Leaves, Sabbaticals:

 Most companies only use three standard leave types: Sick leave, vacation, and time off.
 Among other frequently used leave types, time off in lieu, studies, remote work, and family leaves should also be mentioned.